-The sudden shift to working from home has been testing for both businesses and their employees, throwing up a range of new considerations for, and SIEPR's study of 2,500 Americans found that around 42% of US workers are now working from home full-time, with 25% continuing to work on-premises and 33% not working at all.
+The sudden shift to working from home has been testing for both businesses and their employees, throwing up a range of new considerations for employee wellbeing, cybersecurity and other IT headaches.
+SIEPR’s study of 2,500 Americans found that around 42% of US workers are now working from home full-time, with 25% continuing to work on-premises and 33% not working at all.

 SEE: Return to work: What the new normal will look like post-pandemic (free PDF) (TechRepublic)

 Of those working from home, only 51% said they were about to carry out their roles at an efficiency rate of above 80% – indicating that many lack the resources they need to do their jobs as well as they could in an office.

 The hurdles are both logistical and technical in nature.
 Under half (49%) of respondents said they had a private space to work in outside of their bedrooms, and only two-thirds said their internet connectivity was good enough to support “workable” video calls.
 The remaining 35% had either no internet or internet that was too poor to support telecommuting, the study found.

 In his research, Bloom points out that many of those who were able to work at home comfortably tended to represent higher income professions who could carry out their jobs using computers, video-conferencing software and email.
 The remaining half, meanwhile, represented jobs that usually demanded some form of on-site premises, such as retail, healthcare, and transportation.
 These workers, therefore, face a “nasty choice” between putting their health at greater risk, or else losing out on potential pay packets.